 writer, editor, journalist and author (and a natural-born sceptic)

-Over Sixty Continuous Years of Science Writing ✍️ 13 May 1956 to date
+Over Sixty Continuous Years of Writing and publishing ✍️ 13 May 1956 to date

-Since then, I have regularly been writing on matters related to science, technology, environment and health right through my high school and college days to this day.
-So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines; and 20+ popular-science books (internationally in many English editions and in 14 languages other than English).
-Not even bothering to count numerous brochures and booklets I wrote for corporate clients.
+Since then, I have regularly been writing on matters related to science, technology, environment, health and education right through my high school and college days to this day.
+So far, I have published 1000+ non-technical general-interest articles in major national and international newspapers and magazines (including New Scientist, UK); and 20+ popular-science books (internationally in many English editions and in 14 languages other than English).
+Not even bothering to count numerous education articles I wrote for The Educational Magazine and Education Victoria (two Education Department of Victoria publications which I also edited from 1982 to 1990) and The Times Educational Supplement (UK), and brochures and booklets for government and corporate clients.

 For some 45 years of this period, I was in demanding full-time jobs (mostly in journalism and publishing, some of these jobs also involved writing) but that didn’t stop me moonlighting as a freelance science writer.
 Science writing has never been my profession, only a hobby.
 A highly satisfying one, I must say.